splynx/docs/files/en/networking/tr069_acs/tr069_acs.md

 After successful login you will see this window where you should click on "ABRACADABRA" button.

 ![abracadabra](abracadabra.png)

+The default username and password for GenieACS: admin/admin

 Once this done, you will see GenieACS dashboard: